PostMonsterG/drumkit-samples/SaveFileToGitHub/README.md

 # Save File to GitHub

 This Drumkit saves the currently open document to GitHub.

+### To use this
+- Select <b>Save file to GitHub</b> from your scripts menu.
+- We will display a dialog box confirming the save.

 We look for header elements in the OPML to determine where to save the file and how it is processed.

 - <b>rd-repository</b>